marckean/marcseparation/_docs/14-report_writer_influence.md

 ## Children are objects

-The report writer saying that I presume the children are objects as per:
+The report writer is saying that I presume the children are objects as per:

 ![](../blobs/reportwriterinfluence/report_children_are_objects.png)